-4.4.1 Storage of scanned images and survey results
+4.5.1 Storage of scanned images and survey results

 All scanned images and survey data were stored on a secure server, which is isolated from the Ipsos MORI network and has restricted access controls.
 Our secure file servers are housed in server rooms/data centres with appropriate physical access controls and monitoring procedures.
-The network is protected by appropriate use of firewalls, DMZ and intrusion detection systems.
+The network is protected by appropriate use of firewalls, demilitarized zone (DMZ) and intrusion detection systems.
+Using a DMZ perimeter network protects Ipsos' internal local-area network (LAN) from untrusted traffic permitting access to untrusted networks, such as the internet, while ensuring the private network or LAN remains secure.
 Public facing servers are also appropriately protected and are based on a secure (minimum) two tier or, our general standard, three-tier architecture.
 All sub-contractors are subject to appropriate quality checks and second party information security audits by our in-house Data Compliance team.
 We used AES256 as a minimum standard for encryption.

-4.5 Incentives
+4.6 Incentives